secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 #### Pathway for handling high priority tickets from a different region

-If a new ticket is marked as `High Priority` or `Normal Priority` and there's a risk it might breach the FRT SLA time before the preferred region's support is online, take the assignment, send a substantive response to the requester, and then proceed with the steps in [Cross Region handover of tickets and customer calls](/handbook/support/workflows/working-on-tickets/#cross-region-handover-of-tickets-and-customer-calls).
+If a new ticket is marked as having a Preferred Region different to your own, marked as `High Priority` or `Normal Priority` and there's a risk it might breach the FRT SLA time before the preferred region's support is online, take the assignment, send a substantive response to the requester, and then proceed with the steps in [Cross Region handover of tickets and customer calls](/handbook/support/workflows/working-on-tickets/#cross-region-handover-of-tickets-and-customer-calls).

 #### Pathway for handling low priority tickets from a different region